Heating oil 65% more in March 2022 than year prior - NewsBreak

 On March 15, 2021, the price of heating oil was $3.00, according to records from EIA.
 For comparison, a home using five gallons of oil a day would cost the homeowner $15 a day or $450 for 30 days.
 That’s $312 less than this year.

 Winter usually lasts between four and five months.
 Using five gallons of heating oil a day for four months (120 days) at current prices would cost $3,049.20, for five months (150 days) it would cost $3,811.50.
-At 2021 prices it would cost $1,800 and $2,250 for four or five months of oil respectively.Oil prices dropped, so why haven’t gas prices?
+At 2021 prices it would cost $1,800 and $2,250 for four or five months of oil respectively.Gas taxes in New York compared to rest of US

 New Yorkers are feeling the effects of higher home heating bills in addition to paying more at the gas pump.
 The Public Service Commission (PSC) has told all energy providers in the state including National Grid and NYSEG to focus on outreach that informs customers of rate increases, availability of payment plans, and government assistance programs.